The governing board are representatives of parents, staff and the local community who oversee the strategic direction of the school and preschool.

 Will I have an induction?

 There is an induction programme for new governors.
 In addition the county provides support including training and a telephone helpline.
-It is recommended that all new governors attend a one day introductory course organised by Devon Governor Services.
+It is recommended that all new governors attend an introductory course organised by Devon Education Services, either in person or online.

 Governors are not paid but the school will pay travelling costs and cost of child care during training courses.
 The school will also pay for a limited range of expenses such as when a governor has to pay child care costs to attend a meeting because no other responsible adult is available.